michelled/weavly.org/src/activities/telecode.md

 ---
 ## Description

 In this activity learners can explore the sound features of the different action blocks.
-This activity provides an on-screen and sensory experience to introduce learners to discover and become familiar with the sounds on Weavly.
 Each action block has a unique and distinct sound.
-Once action blocks are selected as part of the program, Weavly can provide real-time sound for the selected action block.
+Once action blocks are played as part of the program, Weavly can provide real-time sound for each action block.
 This activity encourages learners to use their sensory ability to identify cause and effect, and inspire creativity in their programs.

 ## Steps